VAMDC/Standards/doc/source/dataConsumerProtocol/dataconsumer.rst

 The general rules for VOSI capabilities are defined by IVOA's VOSI standard.

 For applications conforming to the current standard, there must be a capability following the schema ``http://www.vamdc.org/xml/XSAMS-consumer/v1.0``.
 Such a capability provides two access URLs, one for the form (of type ``WebBrowser``) and one for the primary result (of type ``ParamHTTP``).

+Capabilities must contain at least the following information:

+* URL for root resource

+* Version of this standard supported.

+* Number of XSAMS inputs required.

 The following code shows a sample capabilities-document, with the namespaces and locations of schema filled in::